zerospiel/docs/docs/appendix/private-secure-registry.md

     sudo update-ca-certificates
     ```

-3. Proceed to install k0s as usual
+3. Proceed to install k0s as usual.

 ### For Management Clusters Running on Kind